Pixel 7a packaging leak reveals what's inside the box

 — TechDroider (@techdroider) May 1, 2023

 The packaging reveals several details about the phone, including what is included in the box.
-The label on the packaging shows that the phone comes with a charging cable and Quick Switch Adapter but not a charging brick, which was already expected, considering that last year’s Pixel 6a did not ship with a charging brick either.
-The box’s contents should essentially be similar to what shipped with the 6a last year: a USB-C cable, an adapter, a SIM ejector, and a quick start guide.
+The label on the box shows that the phone comes with a charging cable and Quick Switch Adapter but not a charging brick, which was already expected, considering that last year’s Pixel 6a did not ship with a charging brick either.
+The box’s contents should essentially be similar to what shipped with the 6a last year: a USB-C cable, an adapter, a SIM ejector and a quick start guide.

 Further, the Pixel 7a is expected to have sub-6GHz 5G support, but not mmWave, on the Google Store and international variants.
 This was also the case with last year’s Pixel 6a.